Chapter 5 – Jesus Lived on Olive Street

 These just got slammed into.
 They are noisy, colliding and ricocheting off one another, careening this way and that just before collapsing into a haphazard heap.
 The whole scene never takes long, but the resulting pile looks a little different every time.

 Nobody told my weary folks, who still held high hopes for their only daughter, that they’d be scooping up knocked-down pins and setting them upright time after time after time.
 Bless ‘em.
 My proverbial bowling alley was open 24/7.
 Nobody ever turned off the lights and went home.
-Must’ve been exhausting.
+No doubt exhausting.

 Unlikeable